moms-spaghetti/discord-free-video-size-limit-compressor/README.md

 - output file is h264 (why h264? for compatibility, discord still doesn't seem to play h265/h266/av1 correctly in the stable build or on mobile)
 - optional lower quality setting for larger files

+## set the config
+there is a variable in compressor.bat called `DEFAULT_AUDIO_BOOST` it is the audio boost value for converted files.
+Default setting is +22db, set this to whatever you require.

 ## install ffmpeg
 https://ffmpeg.org/download.html